ShellyAmbar/rn-animated-donut-chart/ReadMe.md

 # RN-Animated-Donut-Chart is a dynamic donut chart with an infinit numbers of categories and can be used as a half and full donut chart.

-## It comes with built-in TypeScript typings and is compatible with all popular JavaScript frameworks including React , Vue , Svelte , and Angular .
+### It comes with a built-in TypeScript typings and is compatible with all popular JavaScript frameworks including React , Vue , Svelte , and Angular .
 You can use RN-Animated-Donut-Chart directly or leverage well-maintained wrapper packages that allow for a more native integration with your frameworks of choice.

+# Semi circular donut chart:

 ![Screenshot of a semi circular donut chart: ](./assets/images/SemiCircle.png)